On the Geometry of Receiver Operating Characteristic and Precision-Recall Curves: Binary Classification Setup

-Consider a binary classification problem in which a classifier $\mathcal{C}$ assigns continuous real-valued scores $x \in \mathbb{R}$ to input sample points.
-These scores represent the classifier's assessment of how strongly a sample point is associated with either the negative class ($c_n$) or the positive class ($c_p$).
-The scores may or may not have been normalized to represent actual probabilities of association with the two classes (based on a given training set) in general, or calibrated for a given dataset.
-The objective is to determine whether a given sample point `$s$' belongs to the negative or positive class based on its score.
+Consider a generic binary classification problem in which a classifier $\mathcal{C}$ assigns continuous real-valued scores $x \in \mathbb{R}$ to input sample (data) points.
+These scores represent the classifier's assessment of how strongly the sample point is associated with either the negative class ($c_n$) or the positive class ($c_p$).
+The score may or may not have been calibrated to represent actual probabilities of association with the two classes using a given training dataset.
+The objective is to determine whether a given sample point `$s$' belongs to the positive or negative class based on its score.
 Here, we focus on \textit{pretrained classifiers}, as our interest is in evaluating classification performance and metrics on validation or test data, without delving into the specifics of the model training process.
-Nonetheless, we use an analytical probabilistic approach, which enables the application of our findings to classifier design.
+Nonetheless, we adopt an analytical probabilistic approach that enables the application of our findings to classifier design.

 The score $x$ is (generally) a function of the validation/test sample point $s$, i.e., $x(s)$.
-For notational simplicity, we omit the argument $s$ unless explicitly required.
+For notational simplicity, we omit the argument $s$ unless explicitly needed.

 Let $f(x, s)$ denote the joint distribution of scores and sample points for a classifier on a dataset.
-The score distributions for the evaluated data, conditioned on the negative and positive classes, are denoted by $f_n(x)$ and $f_p(x)$, respectively (see Fig.~\ref{fig:score-distributions}), and are found as follows: Here, $\pi_n := \text{Pr}(s \in c_n)$ and $\pi_p := \text{Pr}(s \in c_p)$ represent the prior probabilities of the negative and positive classes, respectively, and fulfill: $\pi_n + \pi_p = 1$.
+The score distributions for the evaluated data, conditioned on the negative and positive classes, are denoted by $f_n(x)$ and $f_p(x)$, respectively, and are given by (see Fig.~\ref{fig:score-distributions}):